 County-Approved PACE Providers

-County approved PACE providers operate in unincorporated Monroe County in cities and towns that do not already have a program, and in cities and towns that have a program but have also taken appropriate legislative action to participate in the County PACE program.
+County-approved PACE providers operate in unincorporated Monroe County in cities and towns that do not already have a program, and in cities and towns that have a program but have also taken appropriate legislative action to participate in the County PACE program.
 It is recommended that you reach out to individual PACE providers for specific information on qualifying improvements, financing terms, and their list of contractors.
-The PACE providers approved under the Monroe County PACE program are Grene Works, Renovate America, Counerpointe, and Renew Financial.
+The PACE providers approved under the Monroe County PACE program are Grene Works, Renovate America, Counterpoint, and Renew Financial.

 - What are the pros and cons of PACE?